hincksjim/supportbuddy/ai.md

 ## 9. `generate-treatment-timeline.ts`

 **Function:** Generates a structured, illustrative treatment timeline based on the user's conversation history and any existing timeline data.
+This is called from the "Timeline" page when the user clicks the "Generate Timeline" button.

 **Prompt:**
 ```